jeffmagill/jeffmagill.dev/content/blog/row-level-security-in-serverless-postgresql-for-hipaa-compliance.md

 ```

 This policy says: “If the `clinician_id` matches the current user’s name, let them SELECT or UPDATE.”
 (Yes, you’ll need to make sure your app sets up users in PostgreSQL with usernames matching `clinician_id`, or use session variables.
 More on that in a second.)

-This lets anyone with the `auditor` role see all rows, but not change a thing.
-If they want to update, they’ll have to go back to accounting.

 ### 4. One RLS Policy to Rule Them All